Awesome

 // Step 3.
 Call getCurrentUser on Authentication API.

-CurrentUser result = authApi.getCurrentUser();
+CurrentUser user = authApi.getCurrentUser();

 See examples for more example usage on getting started.